arminc/arminc.github.io/_posts/2013-01-13-virtualbox-vs-vmware-player-vs-kvm.md

   - virtualbox vs vmware vs kvm
   - vmware
   - vmware player
+description: I was testing the performance of [VirtualBox and VMware Player][1] when i thought maybe i should test one of the more bare metal hypervisors like xen, kvm or esxi.
+Xen needs more config than kvm and esxi is without actual host so i decided to try out kvm because it is the easiest one to setup.
 ---
 I was testing the performance of [VirtualBox and VMware Player][1] when i thought maybe i should test one of the more bare metal hypervisors like xen, kvm or esxi.
-Xen needs more config than kvm and esxi is without actual host so i decided to try out kvm because it is the easiest one to setup.<!--more-->
+Xen needs more config than kvm and esxi is without actual host so i decided to try out kvm because it is the easiest one to setup.

 The settings for this test are the same as for [VirtualBox][2].